How to use Confluence for documentation: 6 steps to success

 Why is documentation important?

-Technical documentation plays an important role in the overall customer experience and can influence purchase decisions, renewal rates and customer satisfaction.
-This is only set to increase with the millennial customer coming of age.
+Externally, good documentation can influence purchase decisions, renewal rates, and customer satisfaction.
+This is only set to increase with the rise in millennial and Gen Z customers.
 According to an SDL survey, 41% of millennials search for online tutorials, 33% search for technical documents and manuals, and 72% say that product information affects how they perceive a product.
 That makes it even more important to focus on your documentation now and into the future.

 Why should you use Confluence for documentation?